robertklep/nefit-easy-core/README.md

 The Easy can be controlled through apps for Android and iOS, which communicate with a Bosch-hosted backend using the [XMPP](https://en.wikipedia.org/wiki/XMPP) protocol.
 This library aims to implement the communication protocol used between the apps and the backend.

+Devices related to the Nefit Easy, like the Worcester Wave, the Junkers Control, the Buderus Logamatic TC100 and the Bosch Greenstar CT100, are _probably_ also supported.

 ### Installation

 _This library requires Node.js 4.0.0 or later!_